 Office Online Is Free

-There’s always been one big, fat problem with Office; the price.
+There’s always been one big, fat problem with Microsoft Office; the price.
 It’s expensive, and many users simply can’t afford it, even if they prefer it over a free solution like Google Docs or LibreOffice.

 Office Online, however, is one of the few ways you can use Office entirely free of charge, forever, and without any specific limitations.
-Office’s web apps are the same whether you pay or not, and free users even receive 15 gigabytes of cloud storage, which is far more than you’re likely to need, if you’re only using said storage for Word documents or PowerPoint presentations.
+Microsoft Office’s web apps are the same whether you pay or not, and free users even receive 15 gigabytes of cloud storage, which is far more than you’re likely to need, if you’re only using said storage for Word documents or PowerPoint presentations.

 What’s the catch?
-Well, while Office Online is great, it isn’t a full-fledged version Office.
+Well, while Office Online is great, it isn’t a full-fledged version Microsoft Office.
 Just like web document editors from Google, Zoho and others, there are limitations on what you can accomplish.
 Word’s advanced formatting options are not present, Excel’s graph functionality is limited, and PowerPoint can’t be used to insert video.

 What you can do, however, is create, edit and open Word, Excel and PowerPoint files.
 You may not want to use Office Online to craft a presentation for a Fortune 500 company, but it’ll work fine for banging out a resume or budgeting your finances.